 Association / assembly rights

-Law enforcement continues to use the prohibition of incitement to war in the International Covenant on Civil and Political Rights (ICCPR) Act, No. 56 of 2007, and the provisions of the Prevention of Terrorism Act (PTA), to arrest and detain persons expressing legitimate political opinions, especially on social media.
-These laws provide for long detention periods at the discretion of the executive, with little judicial oversight.
-The threat of arbitrary arrest and prolonged detention without charge under these laws incentivizes self-censorship.
+Law enforcement continued to use the International Covenant on Civil and Political Rights (ICCPR) Act, No. 56 of 2007, which prohibits incitement to war, as well as the provisions of the Prevention of Terrorism Act (PTA) to arrest and detain people for expressing political opinions.
+This practice has been particularly common on social media.
+The acts allow for long detention periods at the discretion of the executive, with little judicial oversight.
+The threat of arbitrary arrest and prolonged detention without charge under such laws has fostered an environment of self-censorship.
+The use of the ICCPR Act persists despite Supreme Court judgments that have established detailed criteria for its appropriateness.

 Freedom of expression